-Often referred to as the national spirit of Hungry, Unicum has been around for years and is well known and loved by the locals.
+Often referred to as the national spirit of Hungry, Unicum has been around for years and is well-known and loved by the locals.
 The Zwack family made this liquor originally to be used in medicine, but the bitter drink expanded well beyond that.
-Now, this museum, located right by the distillery, holds the largest collect of mini Unicum bottles in the world.
+Now, this museum, located right by the distillery, holds the largest collection of mini Unicum bottles in the world.

 12. Michael Jackson Memorial Tree

 It’s pretty random, but it actually exists.
 When Jackson visited the city, he was known to stay at the Kempinski Hotel.
 It’s outside of this establishment that a random tree was chosen to serve as a memorial to the star.
 The tree stands full of photos and flowers dedicated to the King of Pop.

 Visitors to Szechenyi Thermal Baths will have the chance to play a game of chess right from the pool.
 It’s actually quite photographed and famous but not all tourists seem to be in the know about it.
 If you are into chess and want to play one of the most unique games of your life, check out this thermal pool for sure.